Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Experiment

 \subsection{Comparison with State-of-the-Art Methods}

-To the best of our knowledge, no existing approach provides a single-forward solution for low-light 3D scene restoration.
-We therefore compare our Lumos3D with representative per-scene optimization-based methods built upon NeRF and 3D Gaussian Splatting (3DGS), including \textit{Aleth-NeRF}~\cite{cui2024aleth} and \textit{Luminance-GS}~\cite{cui2025luminance}.
-As shown in Table~\ref{tab:lowlight_overexposure}, although these optimization-based baselines are fine-tuned individually for each scene, Lumos3D achieves highly competitive performance without any scene-specific adaptation.
-Furthermore, we demonstrate that Lumos3D can be readily extended beyond low-light enhancement to address other illumination degradations, such as over-exposure restoration.
+To the best of our knowledge, no existing approach offers a single-forward solution for low-light 3D scene restoration.
+Prior methods typically rely on per-scene optimization. \ We therefore compare our Lumos3D with scene-specific methods \textit{Aleth-NeRF}~\cite{cui2024aleth} and \textit{Luminance-GS}~\cite{cui2025luminance}.
+As shown in Table~\ref{tab:lowlight_overexposure}, Lumos3D achieves highly competitive performance without any scene-specific adaptation.
+Furthermore, we demonstrate that Lumos3D can be readily extended to address other illumination degradations, such as over-exposure restoration.